EconLea/Beamer_SAFE_Template/README.md

 **Please note:** The logos might not be position correctly after the initial "pdflatex" command.
 This apparent issue should resolve itself after running "pdflatex", "biber" and "pdflatex" again.

+Feel free to create an issue in case something isn't working properly or to suggest improvements.

 ---

 <details>